-To be able to produce large mechanical work and do it consistently, mammalian cardiac muscle cells evolved into highly organized systems.
+So that the heart could produce mechanical work and do it consistently, mammalian cardiac muscle cells evolved into highly organized systems.
 Structures responsible for mechanical work, providing energy, and regulating it through electrical stimulation, are all positioned close to each other to minimize diffusion distances.
-Yet, the experimental evidence points towards severe restrictions of molecular movement in the heart muscle cell.
+Yet, the experimental evidence points towards severe restrictions of molecular movement in the heart muscle cell themselves.
 The physical basis for that is not fully understood and is the aim of this research topic.
-The specific aim is identification of diffusion obstacles by locating them in the cell.
-As molecular diffusion is the basis for many processes in the cell, understanding where diffusion is restricted would have major implications for intracellular physiology by allowing us to quantitatively analyze all the major energy transfer and signaling pathways.
+The specific aim is the identification of diffusion obstacles by locating them in the cell.
+As molecular diffusion is the basis for many processes in the cell, understanding where diffusion is restricted would have major implications for intracellular physiology by allowing us to analyze all the major energy transfer and signaling pathways quantitatively.

-Here, you will design new methods to study diffusion inside the cell.
-You will be able to leverage on our experience and extend fluorescence correlation spectroscopy based methods by applying cutting edge data analysis and targeted experimental approaches.
+Here, you will design new methods that extend fluorescence correlation spectroscopy-based techniques previously developed in our laboratory by applying cutting-edge data analysis and targeted experimental approaches.
 Your task will be to design the protocols for experiments and data analysis, perform experiments, and analyze the measurements.
 As the microscopes are programmed using our in-house developed microscope platform, you will be able to design automated experimental protocols for your studies leading to high-quality data collection.
-This will allow you to describe in detail the intracellular environment with a high spatial precision.
+In turn, this allows you to describe in detail the intracellular environment with high spatial precision.

-This project is one of the main research lines in our interdisciplinary laboratory combining biologists and physicists.
-We have the expertise required for this challenging work and will be able to help to resolve the problems and teach you all the necessary skills.
+This project is one of the main research lines in our interdisciplinary laboratory combining biology and physics.
+We have the expertise required for this challenging work and will help resolve the problems and teach you all the necessary skills.